What comes first: brand design, website design, or SEO?

 Where to go from here

-To set your small business up for success, the path we recommend is to start with brand design, move into the smaller collateral design such as social media profiles and business cards, finalize a website, and then start investing in ads and off-site SEO.
+To set your small business up for success, the path I recommend is to start with brand design, move into the smaller collateral design such as social media profiles and business cards, finalize a website, and then start investing in ads and off-site SEO.

 This workbook will take you through your business’s mission, values, and target audience and help you critically think about if your current brand is hitting those targets.

 If you just invested in a brand but find your social media, print materials, and website falling short, we’re happy to help there, too!
-Send us your project inquiry and we can hop on a free 30-minute consultation to discuss your pain points and solutions.
+Send me your project inquiry and we can hop on a free 30-minute consultation to discuss your pain points and solutions.

-If you have a solid brand, website, social media presence, and print collateral but still don’t feel like your business is gaining traction, we’d be happy to refer you to some of our trusted colleagues who will give you results.
+If you have a solid brand, website, social media presence, and print collateral but still don’t feel like your business is gaining traction, I’d be happy to refer you to some of our trusted colleagues who will give you results.